reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 ---

 In this article, we will build a production-grade application with Spring Boot.
 The goal is to answer two questions:
-- How do we use Spring Boot features?
+- How?
-- Why do we use Spring Boot the way we use it?
+- Why?

 After understanding the use case and requirements, we will implement the application layer by layer.

-Let us dive into the requirements for the application so we can understand what are we building.
+Let us dive into the requirements for the application.

 {{% github "https://github.com/thombergs/code-examples/tree/master/spring-boot/beginners-guide" %}}